Vishakha2002/olaf/README.md

 - Take User's voice input (for asking question)
 - Returns the answer to the question in speech.

-# Steps to setup your application environment
+# Steps to setup your application environment in linux
+Follow docker steps manually for now.

+# Docker installation steps:
 ## Install docker on your host
 Follow instruction on https://docs.docker.com/desktop/install/mac-install/